Welcome to the City of New Brunswick’s Public Works Department

-Each year, the efforts of students, businesses, houses of worship and individual residents make a real difference in the cleanliness and beautification of our community, and each year, the students enthusiastically rise to the task of keeping their neighborhoods clean.
+Each year, the efforts of students, businesses, houses of worship and individual residents make a real difference in the cleanliness and beautification of our community, and each year, they all enthusiastically rise to the task of keeping their neighborhoods clean.
 They did an awesome job this year and we’re already gearing up for next year!

 E-Waste Recycling on Second Saturdays

 The Electronic (E) Waste Recycling Drop Off at the New Brunswick Department of Public Works (DPW) has resumed its E-Waste drop off!
 Residents may drop off TVs, laptop and desktop computers at the DPW building on Jersey Avenue on the second Saturday of each month from 8 a.m. to noon during the City’s Electronic (E) Waste Recycling program.
 No other electronics will be accepted during the drop off.

 At a time when the City has recently won our first Sustainable Jersey award and when “going green” is a growing issue of importance, ensuring proper product recycling and relegation is the key to doing everything we can today for a better tomorrow!

 Recycling can become confusing.
 From plastics to cans to paper and then you add in those tiny numbers that are supposed to make recycling easier…but the question is, here in New Brunswick, what numbers can you recycle?